BBC World Service: Pacific

 The World Service is available as part of the subscription Digital Air package (available from Foxtel and Austar) in Australia.
 ABC NewsRadio, SBS Radio, and various community radio stations also broadcast many programmes.
 Many of these stations broadcast a straight feed during the midnight to dawn period.
-It is also available via the satellite service Optus Aurora, which is encrypted but available without subscription.
+It was also available via the satellite service Optus Aurora, which is encrypted but available without subscription.
 In Sydney, Australia, a transmission of the service can be received at 152.025 MHz.
 It is also available on the DAB+ Network in Australia on SBS Radio 4 (except during Eurovision and special events).
 2MBS-FM 102.5, a classical music station in Sydney, also carries the BBC World Service news programmes at 7a.m. and 8a.m. on weekdays, during its Music for a New Day breakfast programme.

 Shortwave relays from Singapore (see Asia, above) continue, but historic relays via Australian Broadcasting Corporation (ABC) and Radio New Zealand International were wound down in the late 1990s.
 BBC World Service relays on Radio Australia now carry the BBC Radio news programmes.

 In the Pacific and New Zealand, the Auckland Radio Trust operates a BBC World Service network as a non-profit donation-funded public broadcaster.
 It broadcasts on 810 kHz in Auckland, 107.0 MHz in Whitianga and Whangamatā, 107.3 MHz in Kaipara Harbour, 88.2 MHz in Suva and Nadi, 100.0 MHz in Bairiki and Tarawa, 101.1 MHz in Pohnpei, 107.6 MHz in Port Moresby, 105.9 MHz in Honiara, 99.0 MHz in Port Vila and Luganville, and 100.1 MHz in Funafuti.
 The station also broadcasts local content.

 In New Zealand, AREC FM carries the BBC World Service 24/7 in the Wellington region.
 Available on 107.0 MHz in the CBD, 87.6 MHz in Porirua/Mana, and 87.9 MHz in Waikanae/Paraparaumu.
 AREC FM is a non-profit donation funded LPFM broadcaster and a subscriber to the Community Broadcasting Association of Australia's Community Radio Network (Australia).

 In New Zealand, Radio Tarana and members of the Association of Community Access Broadcasters carry some BBC World Service programmes.
 The BBC World Service was previously available on 1233 kHz in Wellington between 1990 and 1994, and again from 1996 to 1997.

 UK

-The BBC World Service is broadcast on DAB, Freeview, Virgin Media and Sky platforms.
+The BBC World Service is broadcast on DAB, Freeview, Virgin Media and Sky platforms, as well as on BBC Sounds.
 It is also broadcast overnight on the frequencies of BBC Radio 4 and the Welsh language service BBC Radio Cymru following their closedown at 0000 or 0100 British time.
 The BBC World Service does not receive funding for broadcasts to the UK.
 In southeast England, the station could be picked up reliably on medium wave 648 kHz, which was targeted at mainland Europe.

-According to RAJAR, the station broadcasts to a weekly audience of 1.3 million with a listening share of 0.6% as of December 2022.
+According to RAJAR, the station broadcasts to a weekly audience of 1.2 million with a listening share of 0.7% as of March 2024.